 Individual protection measures, such as personal protective equipment Eye and face protection Safety glasses with side shields.
 Chemical goggles.
 Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
 [CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
 Wear safety footwear or safety gumboots, e.g. Rubber The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
-The selection of suitable gloves does not only depend on the manufacturer of the protective gloves and has to be observed when making a final choice.
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.
 Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: - frequency and duration of contact, - demical resistance of glove material, - glove thickness and - detrity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent). - When only brief contact is expected, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.1.0.1 or national equivalent) is recommended. - Some glove should be replaced. - Some gloves should be replaced. - Contaminated gloves should be replaced. - Some gloves should be replaced. - Some gloves should be replaced. - Some glove material degrades - Fore yeneral applications, Body protection See Other protection below Other protection Overalls.
+Important factors in the selection of gloves include: requency and durability of glove type is dependent on usage.
+Important factors in the selection of gloves include: requency and durability of glove type is dependent on usage.
+Important factors in the selection of gloves include: Body protection See Other protection below Other protection Overalls.
 P.V.C apron.
 Barrier cream.
 Skin cleansing cream.
-Eye wash unit.
+Even wach unit